Boxing career of Manny Pacquiao: Pacquiao vs. Mayweather

-Temporary retirement
+Retirement

 Pacquiao vs. Bradley III

 Top Rank promoter Bob Arum said Pacquiao's next opponents were to be either Terence Crawford, Lucas Matthysse or Kell Brook.
 There was also speculation that Amir Khan would be another possible foe.

 Boxing fans were surprised when Pacquiao and his camp chose to challenge Timothy Bradley in a rubber match on April 9, 2016, at the MGM Grand Garden Arena in Las Vegas for the WBO International welterweight title.
 According to Pacquiao, this was to be his last fight as a professional.

 On February 22, Philippine senatorial candidate Walden Bello asked the Commission of Elections (COMELEC) to cancel Pacquiao's fight against Bradley, because it will give the boxer-politician free publicity, violating the Republic Act 9006 or the Fair Elections Act.
 The fight will fall in the 90-day national candidates campaign period for the national elections.
 Arum said in an interview that the fight's cancellation is not yet an option and stated that there is no conflict-of-interest between the fight and Pacquiao's senatorial campaign.

 Pacquiao won the match via unanimous decision to capture the vacant WBO International title.
 After the match, Pacquiao said, "As of now, I am retired" and later shared "I'm going to go home and think about it.
 I want to be with my family.
 I want to serve the people."